ucsb/campus-cloud-docs/pages/getting-started.md

   ![assets/img/gatewayhome.png]({{site.url}}assets/img/gatewayhome.png)

    Please note the instructions on the left side of the form.
 Provide the requested information.
 Build in lead time for your start date.
 The estimated expenditure is for the duration of the PO.
+The expected duration is one year.
+The purchase order should be renewed annually for multi-year accounts.

   ![assets/img/gatewayform.png]({{site.url}}assets/img/gatewayform.png)